markvogt/getting-started/README.md

 ### 2022 02 18 MV
 - MODIFIED nx_client.c file to add several new test screen_print() lines to the OLED display...
+- EXPERIMENTED with utilizing a vsc REMOTE CONTAINER to execute all this code; it's BUILT INTO this project already !!